dhutapratama/docs/packages.md

 },
 ```

-Once your package has been configured for discovery, Laravel will automatically register its service providers and facades when it is installed, creating a convenient installation experience for your package's users.
+Once your package has been configured for discovery, Lets will automatically register its service providers and facades when it is installed, creating a convenient installation experience for your package's users.

 <a name="opting-out-of-package-discovery"></a>
 ### Opting Out Of Package Discovery